cocos/cocos-docs/en/advanced-topics/jsb/JSB2.0-learning.md

 `se::Object` provides `root/unroot` method for developers to invoke, `root` will put JS object into the area not be scanned by the GC.
 After calling `root`, `se::Object*` is a strong reference to the JS object.
 JS object will be put back to the area scanned by the GC only when `se::Object` is destructed or `unroot` is called to make root count to zero.

 Under normal circumstances, if CPP object is not a subclass of `cocos2d :: Ref`, CPP object will be used to control the life cycle of the JS object in binding.
-Binding the engine modules, like spine, dragonbones, box2d, anysdk and other third-party libraries uses this method.
+Binding the engine modules, like spine, dragonbones, box2d and other third-party libraries uses this method.
 When the CPP object is released, you need to find the corresponding `se::Object` in the `NativePtrToObjectMap`, then manually `unroot` and `decRef` it.
 Take the binding of `spTrackEntry` in spine as an example:

 ```c++
 spTrackEntry_setDisposeCallback([](spTrackEntry* entry){